Port Dimensions

 Four main dimensions help define the role and function of a port:

 • Location.
-A port is a location that has convenient physical characteristics (such as a protected bay) and thus supports a more effective interface between the maritime and land domains than other locations.
+A port is a location that has convenient physical characteristics of the harbor (such as a protected bay) and thus supports a more effective interface between the maritime and land domains than other locations.
 Although the location of a port does not change, the site can be improved through dredging and land reclamation, which requires substantial capital investments.
 This allows the port to expand its scale in terms of its surface and the amount of traffic it can handle.
 The situation of a port can also change as it is dependent on large zones of production and consumption.

 • Operations.
 A port has operational characteristics in terms of the type of traffic it can handle and the related volumes.
 This is contingent upon the infrastructure (berths) and the superstructure (cranes and yard equipment) linking the port foreland (the ports it is connected to) and the port hinterland (inland market area).
 With capital investments and management, the operational efficiency of a port can be improved with changes to land, equipment, and management.